 - NAC circuits ("NACs")

 - Annunciator class

 - Annunciator

 - Dialer and network ("CMS device")

-- Printer
+- Printer/FSB

-- IP address ("IP")
+- IP Settings

-- Subnet mask ("MSK")

-- Gateway ("GWY")

 Most options have a factory default setting that you can accept or change.
-See "Factory default settings" on page 42.
+See "Factory default settings" on page 43.

-- The option "CMS device" is only available if a dialer or network card is installed - The option "Printer" is only available if a printer (RS-232) card is installed - The options "IP", "MSK", and "GWY" are only available if a network card is installed
+- The option "CMS device" is only available if a dialer or network card is installed - The option "Printer" is only available if a printer (RS-232) card or USB connection is installed - The option "IP Settings" is only available if a network card is installed.